maxshuty/maxshuty/README.md

 ### Passionate about:
 - Accessibility
 - Frontend development utilizing great technology like VueJS and ReactJS
-- Solving exciting problems with no straightforward solution
+- Solving exciting problems without a straightforward solution

 I believe that we should be designing with accessibility at the top of our minds to ensure we are creating an accessible web to create an equal experience for everyone.